Force behind Arizona's 'show me your papers' law dead at 75 – KION546

 Pearce rose to brief national prominence more than a decade ago while advocating for tougher border policies for Arizona, one of the busiest hubs for illegal immigration in the United States.
 He was the lead sponsor of Senate Bill 1070, which required law enforcement officers to inquire about suspects’ immigration status if they had reason to believe they were in the U.S. illegally.

-A special recall election in November 2011 ousted Pearce from the state Senate, where he had served as president.
-In 2012, Pearce lost a comeback bid in the Republican primary for a state Senate seat.
+Activists in the city’s rapidly growing Latino community criticized Pearce for portraying immigrants as lawbreakers.
+The controversy over the law ultimately fueled the creation of local civil rights groups that registered growing numbers of Hispanic U.S. citizens to vote and become involved in their neighborhoods.

+But SB 1070 also tapped into the fears and frustrations of others about the porous southern border and the possible effects immigration could have on their lives in metro Phoenix.

-Legal challenges were filed over SB 1070’s constitutionality and its compliance with civil rights law.
+Legal challenges were filed over SB 1070’s constitutionality and its compliance with civil rights law., with detractors arguing that the law encouraged the racial profiling of Latinos.
 The U.S. Supreme Court upheld the provision requiring immigration status checks during law enforcement stops but struck down three other provisions.

+Pearce earlier backed other anti-immigration measures, including a voter-approved law that denied bail to immigrants who were in the U.S. illegally and charged with a range of felonies that included shoplifting, aggravated identity theft, sexual assault and murder.
+That 2006 law was later struck down by an 11-member panel of the 9th U.S. Circuit Court of Appeals for violating due process rights by imposing punishment before trial.

+Another law punished employers who hired workers who were in the U.S. illegally, drawing protests from business owners and prompting droves of immigrants to flee to other states or return to their home countries.

+“The churches went against him, the businesses went against him because the law was hurting Arizona’s economy,” said Guzman, the rights advocate.

+The year after he became the first person ever recalled from the Arizona Legislature, Pearce lost a comeback bid in the Republican primary for a state Senate seat.

-Before he was elected to the Arizona House of Representatives in 2000, Pearce worked many years for the Maricopa County sheriff’s office, rising to become chief deputy to then-Sheriff Joe Arpaio, who was nationally known for his anti-immigration policies.
+Before he was elected to the Arizona House of Representatives in 2000, then later the Senate, Pearce worked many years for the Maricopa County sheriff’s office, rising to become chief deputy to then-Sheriff Joe Arpaio, who was nationally known for his anti-immigration policies.

-Pearce embraced those policies as well, at one point even claiming credit for Arpaio’s infamous complex of jail tents.
+Pearce at one point even claimed credit for Arpaio’s infamous complex of jail tents.

 “My condolences go out to the family, friends, and many supporters of Russell Pearce, a patriot, law enforcement official, and Arizona state senate president, who passed away today,” Arpaio wrote on his Facebook account.
 “He served with honor and integrity at the Maricopa County Sheriff’s Office.
 I’m proud to have appointed him as my chief deputy.
 He will be sorely missed.”